Future Value Factor

 FVF = ( 1 + r)^n

-where r is the interest rate in percentage for the period after which it is compounded
+where r is the interest rate in percentage for the period after which it is compounded, and n = is several periods for which the investment is compounded.

 The investment’s annual interest rate should match the interest rate for each period and the number of periods when the interest is compounded.

-an alternate formula for calculating the FVF uses the number of compounding periods in a year
+An alternate formula for calculating the FVF uses the number of compounding periods in a year

 FVF = (1+ (APR/m))^nXm

-Future value interest factor Table example :
+Future value interest factor Table (FVIF Table) example :

 Using the table for determining the FVF is comparatively simple; the investor will only have to look at the interest rate and the compounding period.
 The table is also convenient since the investor can easily compare the FVF for the different periods and different interest rates to make a decision accordingly; he does not have to calculate values manually.
-Similar tables are also available for annuities and annuity due.
-Most financial consultants will use the tables while advising the investor on the options available for investing their money.
+Similar tables are also available for annuities and annuities due.
+Most financial consultants will use the tables while advising the investor on the options for investing their money.